Updated: July 2021

 Wyndham Rewards has reciprocal status matching with Caesars meaning that Diamond status with Wyndham gets you Diamond status with Caesars.
 And recently that has been as easy as matching many mid-tier hotel programs to Wyndham, including Hilton’s Gold level which you can get just by signing up for the Hilton Surpass credit card or the Hilton Business credit card.
 (In 2020, this was match to Wyndham was paused.)

 But many people ask questions like “How much are the fees on top of the free nights?” and “How much will I spend on meals?” as well as “What are the rooms like?”
 And, of course, “Will my Marriott Elite benefits apply?”

-The first thing to know is that if you have Diamond via status match, you will have access to only the lowest level of redemption for Diamonds (marked as 15,000 Tier Credits on the Total Rewards Atlantis page).
-In fact, even if you are only Caesars Total Rewards Platinum, you have access to this offer, however you’re limited to 3 nights in the Beach Tower.
+The first thing to know is that if you have Diamond via status match, you will have access to only the lowest level of redemption for Diamonds (marked as 15,000 Tier Credits on the Caesars Atlantis page).
+In fact, even if you are only Caesars Platinum, you have access to this offer, however you’re limited to 3 nights in the Beach Tower.

 For Diamond, even matched base level Diamond, you get 4 nights in the Beach tower at peak times, but 4 nights in the Coral off-peak (used to be the lowest category Beach Tower, but that tower is closed for the time being.
-Here’s the complete details from the Caesars Total Rewards website:
+Here’s the complete details from the Caesars website:

 I’m going to focus on this tier because it’s what people that matched to Diamond are eligible for.

 Booking the Stay

 To book, you’ll call 1-800-752-9711.
 Note that not all days will be available.
 When I called mid-December, I was told Dec 18th-22nd were available and then not anything until late January.
 Be prepared to be flexible.
-State clearly that you are calling to book a Total Rewards Diamond (or your level) complimentary package.
+State clearly that you are calling to book a Caesars Diamond (or your level) complimentary package.

-Off Peak months are May, June, September, October & January.
+Off Peak months are May, June, September, October, January and February.
 Additional Peak days may occur during these months.

 April, September, October, November, or January would be my picks….
 February can be chilly.